personaelit/personaelit.github.io/articles/Implementing-Recaptcha/index.md

 ### Client Side

 The client side was easy enough.
-Just add a scitp reference to https://www.google.com/recaptcha/api.js and the following scritpt:
+Just add a script reference to https://www.google.com/recaptcha/api.js and the following script:

 <pre>
 <code class="language-html">